 – Completing, signing and sending back the admission documents

-– Pay a deposit of €2000
+– Paying a deposit of €2000

-Early-Bird discount: Receive a 10% discount by submitting your application before January 31st, 2016 (valid only for registrations confirmed within 2 weeks from receipt of the admission documents).
+Early-Bird discounts, amounting to €1.000, will be recognized to candidates who will send their applications by January 31st, 2018 (valid only for registrations confirmed within 2 weeks from receipt of the admission documents).

-Merit-Based Scholarships: Candidates applying before March 31st 2016 can run for the following merit-based tuition fee waivers:
+Merit-Based Scholarships: Candidates applying before May 31st 2018 can run for the following merit-based tuition fee waivers:

-The uniqueness of the programme lies in the genuine cross-cultural experience it offers.
-We learn how to think and act like professionals in an accurate sample of the working world today.
+“The uniqueness of the programme lies in the genuine cross-cultural experience it offers.
+We learn how to think and act like professionals in an accurate sample of the working world today.”

-We are a group of 34 people with 16 nationalities which creates a very interesting learning and challenging working environment.
-During the lectures active participation is key and through these discussions we gain a lot of different insights.
-It’s definitely an eye-opener and it makes you think even further.
+“We are a group of 34 people with 16 nationalities which creates a very interesting learning and challenging working environment.
+During the lectures active participation is key.
+It’s definitely an eye-opener and it makes you think even further.”